eclipse-aaspe/server/README.md

 To release a new version, follow these steps:

 1. **Update the Changelog**
    - Move all current changes to the [Released] section in the [changelog](CHANGELOG.md).
    - Determine the new version number based on semantic versioning and add the release date.
 2. **Update the Version Configuration**
    - Use the new version number to update the [current_version.cfg](src/current_version.cfg).
 3. **Push Changes**
    - Push these changes to the branch you want to release from (main/develop/or your branch).
-4. **Create a New Version Tag on GitHub**
+4. **Create a New PR to Release branch**
-  - Go to GitHub and create a new version tag on the branch.
-This tag should be the full version string, such as "0.3.0-1-aasV3-alpha-develop".
-The build number can be omitted in the tag name.
+   - Create anew PR fill out all information.
+Make sure that this branch was started to main
+5. **Rebase to Main**
+   - After that branch was merged to release, rebase these changes to main branch, so that these branches are equal and changes to the  [current_version.cfg](src/current_version.cfg) and [changelog](CHANGELOG.md) are also reflected on the main.

+After that branch is merged to release, the GIthub Workflows will start and automatically create a new release, which will be in the draft status.
+Once created you have one last chance to check that release.
+If everything is in order that release can be published inside that release settings.

+All releases of dockerfiles will be done automatically by that state.

+### Nightly Releases

+We have a cron job that checks every night for changes and if there are changes on the main branch it creates a new prerelease latest alpha build.
+It automatically creates a new version number and a tag, and releases also on Docker.
+A changelog is also automatically created, based on the changes on that branch.
+But this changelog only contains changes from PRs and can **not** display any direct merges onto main.
+You can trigger this manually using the workflow [here](https://github.com/eclipse-aaspe/server/actions/workflows/prerelease-on-merge-to-main.yml).

 ### Example Version Tags
-- `1.0.0-1-aasV3-alpha-develop`: An alpha build on a develop branch with build number 1.
+- `v1.0.0.1-aasV3-alpha-develop`: An alpha build on a develop branch.
-- `1.0.0-2-aasV3-alpha-stable`: A stable release with build number 2.
+- `v1.0.0.2-aasV3-alpha-stable`: A stable release.
-- `1.0.0-3-aasV3-alpha-latest`: The latest build on the main branch with build number 3.
+- `v1.0.0.3-aasV3-alpha-latest`: The latest build on the main branch.

+---

 ## OLD DOCUMENTATION